Sn00pyW00dst0ck/ngx-loom/README.md

 ## Installation

-To install, utilize the npm command `COMMAND HERE`.
+To install, utilize the command `npm i ngx-loom`.

 ## Features